irskep/newdorktimes/tndt.md

 ## PATSY 5000

 will turn any 2-D image into a 3-D Object
-Even evil talking toilets (including brains)! $1,000,000.99 Just call PAT-5000
+Even evil talking toilets (including brains)! $1,000,000.99
+Just call PAT-5000

 ---

 # Aliens Attack

-Last n ight aliens attacked.
+Last night aliens attacked.
 Until 8:30 P.M. when a really cute guy decided to show off his incredible karate.
 No one knows why the aliens ran away after that.